Chapter 20. Hearing Aid Specialists Regulations

 18VAC80-20-270.
 Grounds for discipline.

-The board may, in considering the totality of the circumstances, fine any temporary permit holder or licensee, and suspend, place on probation, or revoke, or refuse to renew any temporary permit or license or deny any application issued under the provisions of Chapter 15 (§ 54.1-1500 et seq.) of Title 54.1 of the Code of Virginia and this chapter.
-Disciplinary procedures are governed by the Administrative Process Act, Chapter 40 (§ 2.2-4000 et seq.) of Title 2.2 of the Code of Virginia.
-In exercising its disciplinary function, the board will consider the totality of the circumstances of each case.
+The board may, in considering the totality of the circumstances, fine any temporary permit holder or licensee or suspend, place on probation, revoke, or refuse to renew any temporary permit or license or deny any application issued under the provisions of Chapter 15 (§ 54.1-1500 et seq.) of Title 54.1 of the Code of Virginia and this chapter.
+Disciplinary procedures are governed by the Administrative Process Act (§ 2.2-4000 et seq. of the Code of Virginia).
 Any licensee is subject to board discipline for any of the following:

 1. Improper conduct, including: